by Leander Milbrecht

 “This is the final decision that neither the legislature nor the executive branch needs to pass in order to become effective”

 Albania has been an official candidate country for accession to the European Union since 2014.
-The country, which lies between Greece and Montenegro and opposite Italy, is often divided on queer law issues.
+The country, which has direct borders with Greece and Montenegro and lies across the Adriatic from Italy, is often divided on queer legal issues.
 A rather conservative attitude among the population is countered by progressive anti-discrimination laws – which, unlike in many countries, also apply to sexual identity.

 In the Spartacus Gay Travel Index 2020, Albania ranked 78th.